 Be Proud of Yourself!

-However, the meaning of the peacock symbol is often interpreted differently.
+However, the symbolism of the peacock symbol is often interpreted differently.
 It can be viewed as a person’s hope for immortality, or it could represent divine power.
 The beautiful bird has been seen in many different cultures since ancient times, and it always brings with it this same message: to be proud of oneself.

 The Peacock in Different Cultures

 The peacock symbolism has become a part of various aspects of life and culture from the earliest times.
 It can be found in art, architecture, sculpture, painting, jewelry, handicrafts, textiles, literature, music, folklore, and the traditions of almost all regions of the world.

 The well-known eye, which is an integral part of the peacock feather, is more than a clear sign of vigilance, and caution, and is therefore often used in meditations.